 2. Tighten Pores

 If your face is looking a little red, tired, or puffy, use the magic of ice water!
-A good old fashioned dunk in cold water will constrict the blood flow in your face, making your skin appear tighter and more awake.
-Just fill a bowl or your sink with cold water and a few ice cubes, and dunk your face right in.
-Hold it in the water for 8-10 seconds.
+A good old fashioned dunk in cold water will restrict the blood flow in your face, making your skin look less puffy and more awake.
+Just fill a bowl or your sink with cold water and a few ice cubes and dunk your face right in.
+Hold it in the water for 8-10 seconds for best results.

 3. Soothe Eyes